tahmedge/Text-Summarization/README.md

 There are 4 folders.

-DDA_Augmented contains the script to run Diversity Based Attention with Augmented Debatepedia Training Data.
+DDA_Augmented contains the script to run Diversity Driven Attention model with Augmented Debatepedia Training Data.
 Most of the codes are collected from the official [Repository](https://github.com/PrekshaNema25/DiverstiyBasedAttentionMechanism)

-DDA_Original contains the script to run Diversity Based Attention without Augmented Debatepedia Training Data.
+DDA_Original contains the script to run Diversity Driven Attention model without Augmented Debatepedia Training Data.
 Most of the codes are collected from the official [Repository](https://github.com/PrekshaNema25/DiverstiyBasedAttentionMechanism)

 PGN_DP contains the script to run Pointer Generation Network in Debatepedia Dataset.
 Most of the codes are collected from this [Repository](https://github.com/talbaumel/RSAsummarization) and the official [Repository](https://github.com/abisee/pointer-generator)